DamianB-BitFlipper/algopytest/README.md

-# AlgoPytest --- Framework for Testing Algorand Smart Contracts using PyTest
+# AlgoPytest &mdash; Framework for Testing Algorand Smart Contracts using PyTest

 *AlgoPytest* is a Pytest plugin framework which hides away all of the complexity and repetitiveness that comes with testing Algorand Smart Contracts.